VISITE PRIVÉE DE LA NOUVELLE-ORLÉANS AVEC GUIDE FRANCOPHONE

 Take A Walk Thru The Vieux Carre With The Savvy Native

-We will meet you in front of the Louisiana Welcome Center, in Jackson Square next to The St. Louis Cathedral (on the downriver side), for a 2 hour French language walking tour of the Vieux Carre, the “Old Square”, known as the French Quarter.
+We will meet you in front of The Presbytere, 751 Chartres Street, located in Jackson Square next to The St. Louis Cathedral (on the downriver side), for a 2 hour French language walking tour of the Vieux Carre, the “Old Square”, known as the French Quarter.

 Take a walk with us through Jackson Square, originally the Place d’Armes, designed in the image of Paris’ oldest planned square, the Place de Vosges.
 Hear the story of the Baroness Pontalba and her magnificent Pontalba Buildings.